mysticatea/eslint-ast/README.md

 // This types will be updated in minor releases. import * as esNext from "eslint-ast/esnext"

+// It contains the proposals that have arrived at Stage 3.
+// This types will be updated in minor releases. import * as experimental from "eslint-ast/experimental"

 // The specific snapshots.
 import * as es2020 from "eslint-ast/es2020"
 import * as es2019 from "eslint-ast/es2019"